cvmfs/cvmfsexec/README.md

 By default a distribution for `cvmfsexec` and `mountrepo/umountrepo` is created.
 To instead make a distribution for `singcvmfs`, add the `-s` makedist option.
-By default the distribution made will match the host operating system it runs on, but another distribution can be selected with the `-m` option.
+By default the distribution made will match the operating system it runs on, but another distribution can be selected with the `-m` option.
 See the makedist usage for supported machine types.